EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/README.md

 ## CL-PFU database

-We created a suite of `R` packages to support the creation and use of the CL-PFU database.
+We created a suite of `R` packages and the metapackage `CLPFUDatabase` to support the creation and use of the CL-PFU database.
 The CL-PFU database is a new resouce for the Societal Exergy Analysis (SEA) research community and assists SEA practitioners to analyze energy conversion chains (ECCs).
 The new packages enable, for the first time, scalable SEA.

 ## `R` packages